oroinc/documentation/backend/entities-data-management/workflows/configuration-reference.rst

   * **object** - object should support serialize/deserialize, option "class" is required for this type
   * **entity** - Doctrine entity, option "class" is required and it must be a Doctrine manageable class

+* **default** - Default value of an attribute.
+This value should correspond to the attribute type.

 * **label** (translation file field) - *translatable*: `oro.workflow.{workflow_name}.attribute.{attribute_name}.label` .
 Label can be shown in the UI
 * **entity_acl** - Defines an ACL for the specific entity stored in this attribute.